Timeline and Expectations for Virginia Law Admissions Cycle

 We host an Admitted Student Open House on a Thursday afternoon through Friday evening in mid-to-late March.
 Admitted applicants who cannot attend the open house are encouraged to visit at any time; we are happy to design a personalized visit on request if notified in advance.

-Between February and April, we notify some applicants that we must place them on the waiting list.
+Throughout the cycle, but most prominently between February and April, we notify some applicants that we must place them on the waiting list.
 We recognize that placement on a waiting list is not the news an applicant hopes for, nor is it the ideal or desired situation for the Admissions Office.
 The reality of our admission process is that we will receive more applications we want to accept than we initially can accept without risking over-enrolling the class and/or over-spending the scholarship budget.
 That means we have to ask some applicants to wait until we know how many seats we have to offer as part of our enrollment management process.
 In the meantime, such students will decide among schools to which they have been admitted and make any necessary arrangements to hold a seat there.
 It is worth noting that LSAC’s Statement of Good Admissions Practices (see page 3, No. 6) prohibits schools from requiring students admitted under a non-binding option to withdraw from wait lists.
 We strongly encourage a student we place on the waiting list to be in touch with us (and to stay in touch with us) to describe and evidence their commitment to attending Virginia Law.

 The deadline for admitted students to accept or decline a seat in Virginia Law’s incoming class (by submission of an online, nonrefundable seat deposit) occurs in mid-to-late April.
 The Statement of Good Admissions Practices prohibits any school from requiring any kind of commitment prior to April 1 from non-binding admitted applicants (see page 3, No. 5).